ssupshub/aws-k8s-docker/README.md

-# Ubuntu AWS with Kubernetes in Docker
+# Kubernetes in Docker on Ubuntu EC2 (AWS)

-This repository demonstrates how to set up Kubernetes inside a Docker container running on an Ubuntu instance hosted on AWS.
+This project sets up a lightweight Kubernetes cluster using [kind (Kubernetes IN Docker)](https://kind.sigs.k8s.io/) inside a Docker container, running on an Ubuntu EC2 instance in AWS.

-## Steps to Run
+## Why use kind?

-1. Launch an Ubuntu EC2 instance on AWS.
+- Designed to run Kubernetes in Docker containers
-2. SSH into the instance.
+- Easy to test K8s workloads without full cluster setup
-3. Clone this repository.
+- Supported by Kubernetes community

-4. Build the Docker image using the provided `Dockerfile`.
+## Steps

-5. Run the Kubernetes cluster inside Docker.
+1. Launch Ubuntu EC2 instance on AWS

-## Prerequisites
+2. SSH into the instance

-- AWS EC2 instance with Ubuntu
+3. Install Docker and clone this repo
-- Docker installed on the Ubuntu instance
+4. Build and run the container
-- Kubernetes installed within the Docker container
+5. Access the Kubernetes cluster using `kubectl`